 A graduate of The University of Maryland and American University’s Kogod School of Business, where he received his MBA, Hsu is an active member of Young Presidents’ Organization (YPO) and Entrepreneurs’ Organization (EO).
 He is past president and board member of The Associated General Contractors of America’s (AGC) Metropolitan Washington, DC chapter.

 Hsu is a native Washingtonian and currently lives in Maryland with his wife of 16 years and their four children.
+He is a trustee of Georgetown Preparatory School.
 In his spare time, Hsu enjoys martial arts (a lifelong passion), coaching and mentoring youth in sports and entrepreneurship, and purchasing commercial properties.

-Previously, Ripley was a founding stockholder of Youth Services International (YSI) and served as its President and COO as well as its CFO.
-He has also served as President and CEO of Precision Auto Care, a worldwide franchiser of automotive service centers, as well as Corporate Controller and then VP of Eastern Division Retail Operations for Jiffy Lube, the leading franchiser of quick lube centers in America.
-Ripley was intimately involved with the IPOs for each of these three companies.
+Previously, Ripley served as Chairman of the Alaris Equity Partners Income Trust board of directors.
+Alaris is a publicly-traded investment company located in Calgary, Alberta that invests in North American companies.
+Ripley also co-founded and was the principal owner of BGR The Burger Joint, an upscale, fast casual gourmet burger restaurant concept.
+He also was a founding stockholder of Youth Services International and served as its President and COO as well as its CFO.
+Additionally, he has served as President and CEO of Precision Auto Care, a worldwide franchiser of automotive service centers, and was an executive with Jiffy Lube, the leading franchiser of quick lube centers in America.
+Ripley was intimately involved with the IPOs for each of these last three companies.
 He began his career with Ernst & Young, CPAs in Baltimore, MD.

 Dr. Robert Samit founded MyEyeDr. in 2001.
 MyEyeDr. delivers the highest quality vision care to more than 200,000 patients annually.
 Since its founding, the company has amassed a 14% share of the local vision care market.